Governance

 Compliance Auditing

-The Sumitomo Forestry Group audits matters related to compliance at each business site through internal audits as well as guides and provides follow-up support for corrective actions and improvements for any problems that are found.
+The Sumitomo Forestry Group audits compliance-related matters at each business site through internal audits and follows up with guidance on corrective actions or improvements for any problems that are found.

 Click here for related information